 - Venting reduces moisture between windows.
 As fresh air is drawn into the window space and moves upward, condensation is wicked from the window space.

-- Frame can be custom color to match the exterior trim color of the church.
+- Frames can be custom-colored to match the exterior trim color of the church.

 - We custom bend and fabricate the aluminum frame to match existing window configurations.